 Hierarchical vs. flat database selection: For both types of evaluation the hierarchical versions of the database selection algorithms gave better results than their flat counterparts.
-For example, the hierarchical algorithm using CORI as flat database selection has 50% better precision than CORI for flat selection with the same content summaries.
+The hierarchical algorithm using CORI as flat database selection has 50% better precision than CORI for flat selection with the same content summaries.
 For bGlOSS, the improvement in precision is even more dramatic at 92%.
-The R metric values also show that the hierarchical algorithms exhibit superior performance compared to the other algorithms.
-Our hypothesis for this improvement of hierarchical selection algorithms over their flat counterparts is that the topic hierarchy helps compensate for incomplete content summaries.
-For example, in Figure 6 a query on [metastasis] would not be routed to the CANCERLIT database by a database selection algorithm like bGlOSS because "metastasis" is not in the CANCERLIT content summary.
-In contrast, our hierarchical algorithm exploits the fact that "metastasis" appears in the summary for CancerBACUP, which is in the same category as CANCERLIT, to allow CANCERLIT to be selected when the "Cancer" category is selected (the $Actual DF{est}$ (metastasis) frequency from Cancer BACUP propagates to the content summary of the "Cancer" category).
-To quantify how frequent this phenomenon is, we measured the fraction of times that our hierarchical database selection algorithm picked a database for a query that both: (a) indeed produced matches for the query, and (b) was given a zero score by the flat database selection algorithm of choice.
-Interestingly, this was the case for 34% of the databases picked by the hierarchical algorithm with bGIOSS and for 23% of the databases picked by the hierarchical algorithm with CORI.
+The reason for the improvement is that the topic hierarchy helps compensate for incomplete content summaries.
+For example, in Figure 4 a query on [metastasis] would not be routed to the CANCERLIT database by a database selection algorithm like bGlOSS because "metastasis" is not in the CANCERLIT content summary.
+In contrast, our hierarchical algorithm exploits the fact that "metastasis" appears in the summary for CancerBACUP, which is in the same category as CANCERLIT, to allow CANCERLIT to be selected when the "Cancer" category is selected (the $ActualDF{est}(metastasis)$ frequency from CancerBACUP propagates to the content summary of the "Cancer" category).
+To quantify how frequent this phenomenon is, we measured the fraction of times that our hierarchical database selection algorithm picked a database for a query that both produced matches for the query and was given a zero score by the flat database selection algorithm of choice.
+Interestingly, this was the case for 34% of the databases picked by the hierarchical algorithm with bGlOSS and for 23% of the databases picked by the hierarchical algorithm with CORI.
 These numbers support our hypothesis that hierarchical database selection compensates for content-summary incompleteness.